digipost/signering-docs/source/adressering-av-undertegner.rst

 ..
 NOTE::
    This option is only available for private organizations

-On addressing by email/SMS, the signature request is not linked to a national identity number.
-We therefore do not have any way of verifying that the correct person is reading and signing.
-It is therefore not necessary to log in so as to read and sign.
-The recipient receives an email and/or SMS with a unique code and link to access the request.
-View :ref:`notifications <notifications-without-national-identity>` to see what the notification looks like.
+When addressing signers by email/SMS, we will not be able to link signers to their national identity number.
+Therefore, we do not have any way to verify that the correct person is reading and signing.
+The recipients receive an email and/or SMS with a unique code and link to access the document(s) to sign, instead of being required to log in.
+See :ref:`notifications <notifications-without-national-identity>` to review what the notifications look like.

 ..
 IMPORTANT::